matanmaron/YeelightController/README.md

 * Downsamples captured image to 64x36 pixels for performance.
 * Uses squared distance for faster color change detection.
 * Maintains consistent update pacing.
+* Only supports X11 or Wayland with XWayland; native Wayland not supported.

 ---